 As you slowly regain consciousness on the ambulance stretcher, you begin to realize the extent of your injuries.
 You can't feel your legs, for starters, and the paramedics tend to your wounds and check for signs of a concussion.
 After you reach the hospital, you're told that you were broadsided by a drunk driver.

 While you're lucky to be alive, you're also aware of the long road ahead toward recovery.
 Your mind then wanders to the high cost of hospitalization and ongoing therapy, all while being unable to work.
 How will you make ends meet after this type of car crash?

-The short answer is that insurance should cover most if not all of your financial losses, including lost wages.
+The short answer is that insurance should cover most, if not all, of your financial losses, including lost wages.
 If there's no doubt that you were hit by a drunk driver, an injury settlement will likely be pursued instead of a trial.
-But in order to be properly compensated, you'll want to understand the insurance laws in your state, the limits of insurance policies, the impact of no-fault insurance laws, and more.
+But to be properly compensated, you'll want to understand:

 Hit by a Drunk Driver?
 Don't Settle Right Away

 Regardless of the circumstances of your drunk driving accident, make sure you fully assess your injuries and property damage before settling.
 The at-fault driver's insurance company may try to:

 - Pressure you into an early car accident settlement

 - Close the case as quickly as they can

 - Keep their payout as low as possible